Partners (1995 TV series)

 Partners is an American sitcom that aired on Fox from 1995 to 1996.

 Synopsis

-The series centered on a pair of young architects in San Francisco, Bob (Jon Cryer) and Owen (Tate Donovan), and Owen's fiancée Alicia (Maria Pitillo).
-Much of the show's humor derived from Bob's lack of success with women and his competition with Alicia for Owen's attention.
+The series centers on a pair of young architects in San Francisco, Bob (Jon Cryer) and Owen (Tate Donovan), and Owen's fiancée Alicia (Maria Pitillo).
+Much of the show's humor derives from Bob's lack of success with women and his competition with Alicia for Owen's attention.
 The series was canceled after 22 episodes.